 Positive results mean that bacteria or antibodies were found and that you may have neurosyphilis.
-It's possible to get a false-positive result, meaning that the results are positive even if you don't really have neurosyphilis.
+It's possible to get a false-positive result.
+This means the results are positive even if you don't really have neurosyphilis.

 How is this test done?

 This test requires a sample of CSF, which is taken through a lumbar puncture in your lower back.
 During this procedure, you either sit up and lean forward or lie down on your side.
-A health care provider inserts a needle into your spine and draws out a sample of fluid.
+A healthcare provider puts a needle into your spine and draws out a sample of fluid.